 At the start of the game and every few rounds, your army will fight neutral AI units as opposed to enemy players.
 These neutral minions will drop items, which will be automatically collected in the bottom left corner of your screen.

 There are currently 8 Basic items that will drop

-When you get an item, you can give them to champions, powering them up and giving them extra stats or abilities.
+When you get items, you can give them to Champions, powering them up and giving them extra stats or abilities.

 When you click and drag an item over another item, there will be a preview of what the items will combine into.
 The items will only be combined if you release the mouse click, so as long as you don’t drop the item onto another, you’ll be able to figure out all the different combinations available to you!

-Unlike the start of the game though, each player is frozen in place after being teleported.
-When the round begins, each player will get unfrozen in pairs, starting with the 2 players with the least health, onto the the next two, and so forth.
+Unlike the start of the game, each player is frozen in place after being teleported.
+When the round begins, players get unfrozen in pairs, starting with the 2 players with the least health, onto the next two, and so forth.

 Thanks for reading!

-Get all the information you need about TFT, now, at https://blitz.gg/tft — your go to site for Teamfight Tactics Statistics, Personal Profiles, and game guides.
+Get all the information you need about TFT at https://blitz.gg/tft — your go-to site for Teamfight Tactics Statistics, Personal Profiles, and game guides.

 Looking for more TFT content?
 Check out our guide on maintaining your in-game economy.